vishwasree98/Postpartum-Depression-/README.md

 - **Anxiety is a strong predictor** of PPD, validated by high model performance.
 - **SVM** was selected as the best model with **96% accuracy and precision**.
 - `Feeling of guilt` was the most important feature influencing anxiety.

-## Limitations

-- Dataset is hospital-based and limited to a specific time and region.
-- Data collected over just **two days**, limiting temporal insights.
-- Potential bias due to the **COVID-19 pandemic** environment.
-- Small sample size, and basic modeling due to learning constraints.